datacarpentry/OpenRefine-ecology-lesson/_episodes/02-filter-exclude-sort.md

 > {: .solution}
 {: .challenge}

-If you go back to one of the already sorted colunms and select > `Sort` > `Remove sort`, that column is removed from your multiple sort.
+If you go back to one of the already sorted columns and select > `Sort` > `Remove sort`, that column is removed from your multiple sort.
 If it is the only column sorted, then data reverts to its original order.

 > ## Exercise
 >